Aliza-Panitz/open-sourced-interview-process/TechnicalSupportExercises.md

 ## **Title: Documentation**

-- **Objecitve:** You will review the take-home exercise and discuss your use of documentation to handle support in the past.
+- **Objective:** You will review the take-home exercise and discuss your use of documentation to handle support in the past.

 - **Candidate Prep:** Be prepared to discuss how you researched and answered each question and to walk through Cockroach Labs' documentation more generally.